 The state and local parties in suburban areas should make an immediate and concerted effort to recruit a deep bench of potential candidates who are very involved in their communities and plan to run for office over the next five to ten years.
 The parties should offer education and assistance in the mechanics of professional campaigns.

 Our tone matters.
 State and local candidates should develop a campaign tone that appeals to suburban voters.

 Local units and the state party should place a renewed emphasis on making volunteer politics an enjoyable and rewarding activity in which volunteers feel personally invested.
 Opening up opportunities for innovation and individual responsibilities.

-The Party should regularly communicate with activists across the state via a weekly or monthly email newsletter.
+The Party (i.e. all the local units) should regularly communicate with activists across the state via a weekly or monthly email newsletter.

 The Republican Party should encourage the development of organic grassroots groups such as the Tea Party and SUVGOP.
 The existence of such groups demonstrates the breadth of the Republican Party, not disunity.

 The Republican Party of Virginia should establish a Suburban Advisory Committee comprised of unit chairs in suburban areas to provide advice and guidance on reversing the trends in these critical regions.
 (Recommendation made in 2018 - still waiting!)